Impact 100

 What is Impact 100?

-The Greater New Orleans Foundation’s women’s giving circle, Impact 100 is a group of over 100 local women who commit to giving $1,100 each and together making a single transformative grant to a local nonprofit.
+The Greater New Orleans Foundation’s women’s giving circle, Impact 100, is a group of over 100 local women who commit to giving $1,100 each and together making a single transformative grant to a local nonprofit.
 Impact 100 also give out smaller gifts to the other three finalists they select each year.
-2025 will be Impact 100’s 13th year of grantmaking.
+2026 will be Impact 100’s 14th year of grantmaking.
 Since its inaugural year, Impact 100 has granted more than $1.725 million to nonprofits across our region through the collective power of women coming together to support our community.
 Recipient nonprofits use their grants to deepen their impact and grow their networks.

 Why Impact 100?

-Because, as Margaret Mead said, it really only takes a small group of committed individuals to change the world.
+Supporting one another and uplifting our nonprofits is more important than ever.
 In recent years, as women have stepped into their power—including their earning power—women’s giving circles have become influential change agents in communities across the country.

 The nonprofits doing great work in our community need the support of philanthropists to sustain themselves and to continue making positive impact in our region.
 We believe it’s time for a women’s giving circle to transform some of the pressing issues facing the New Orleans region.
 By pooling our resources and focusing our efforts, we can be the change agents few of us can afford to be alone.
 Together, we can demonstrate the power of collaborative giving.